 Fourth, the current DO threshold of 4.0 mg/L may be an inaccurate metric of water quality because it does not consider the differential solubility of DO at different water temperatures.
 As noted earlier, DO concentrations in mg/L are not as sensitive metrics of DO availability as percent DO saturation, which corrects for differential DO solubility at varying water temperatures (Figure 1).
-Consequently, 4.0 mg/L represents a range of different percent saturation levels that encompass both good (>50%) and poor (<50%) water quality when using 50% saturation as a threshold for water quality (Figure 2).
+Consequently, 4.0 mg/L represents a range of different percent saturation levels that encompass both acceptable (>50%) and poor (<50%) water quality when using 50% saturation as a threshold for water quality (Figure 2).
 For example, at 5oC, 4.0 mg/L equals 31% DO saturation, whereas at 35oC, 4.0 mg/L equals 58% saturation (Figure 2).
 The current DEQ monitoring is focused on epilimnetic conditions in lakes and reservoirs during the summer months in Virginia, when epilimnetic water temperatures typically range from ~15 to >30oC.
 Under these conditions, we consider the 4.0 mg/L threshold, which exhibits percent DO saturation above and below 50%, to thus be a less-useful threshold than 3.0 mg/L, which consistently exhibits percent saturation levels below 50% (Figure 2).
-Moreover, 3.0 mg/L is the current DO threshold used in the EPA 2012 National Lakes Assessment to identify the most disturbed conditions (U.S. EPA 2017).
+Moreover, 3.0 mg/L is the current DO threshold used in the EPA 2012 National Lakes Assessment to identify the most disturbed conditions in the epilimnion of lakes and reservoirs (U.S. EPA 2017).

 In summary, the DEQ's 4 mg/L criterion is likely more protective of aquatic life, but it risks classifying some "good" quality water as impaired.
 Using a percent saturation threshold of 50% would thus be preferred for the DO numeric criterion to enable comparison of DO availability across waterbodies with different temperatures.
 However, we recognize that it may not be feasible for monitoring agencies to implement this criterion, especially given the EPA's precedent of using a mass concentration threshold.
 Thus, as the second-best option, we recommend changing the DEQ's DO threshold from 4.0 to 3.0 mg/L to be more inclusive of high temperature conditions that would naturally cause low DO concentrations because of lower DO solubility in warmer water (Figure 1).

 Figure 2.
 The percent DO saturation corresponding to 4.0 mg/L, the current impairment threshold, varies as a function of temperature.
-For Virginia waterbodies, which typically exhibit water temperatures varying from 0oC to >30oC within a year, 4.0 mg/L could constitute poor water quality (<50% saturation; the black solid line) at cold temperatures or good quality (>50% saturation) at high temperatures.
+For Virginia waterbodies, which typically exhibit water temperatures varying from 0oC to >30oC within a year, 4.0 mg/L could constitute poor water quality (<50% saturation; the black solid line) at cold temperatures or acceptable quality (>50% saturation) at high temperatures.
 Consequently, we recommend using the EPA’s current metric of 3.0 mg/L as a DO threshold, which consistently flags poor water quality, as defined by DO saturation <50%.